samuel-emrys-blogs/freebsd-nextcloud-setup-hardened/README.md

 #### Fix the annoying Apache errors

-To get rid of the following error message when starting and stopping the apache server:
+To get rid of the following error message when starting and stopping the Apache server:

 ```
 AH00558: httpd: Could not reliably determine the server's fully qualified domain name, using 127.0.0.1.
 Set the 'ServerName' directive globally to suppress this message